microsoft/Olive/docs/source/tutorials/configure_systems.rst

 -------------------
 The isolated ORT system represents the isolated ONNX Runtime environment in which the ``olive-ai`` is not installed.
 It can only be configured as a target system.
 The isolated ORT system is configured with the following attributes:

+.. admonition:: Definition

     * :code:`accelerators`: The list of accelerators that are supported by the system.
     * :code:`python_environment_path`: The path to the python virtual environment.
     * :code:`environment_variables`: The environment variables that are required to run the python environment.
 This is optional.
     * :code:`prepend_to_path`: The path that will be prepended to the PATH environment variable.
 This is optional.

 .. tabs::